girlbehindthescreen/Marbel/README.md

 pip install -r requirements.txt
 ```

-Now you can run the project with this command
+Now you can run the project with this command✅

 ```
 python manage.py runserver